bookofproofs/bookofproofs.github.io/_sources/history/19th-century/ramsay.md

 **Peter Ramsay** graduated from Glasgow University and taught at George Watson's School in Edinburgh.

 ### Mathematical Profile (Excerpt):
-* His mother was  Helen F Ramsay (born in Campsie, Stirlingshire about 1854).
-* Peter Ramsay had an older sister Helen (born about 1879).
-* After the death of James Ramsay Helen F Ramsay married the widower Robert McLintock (born Kilbarchan, Renfrewshire about 1842).
 * Peter Ramsay was educated at Whitehill Public School, Glasgow.
 * Ramsay studied at Glasgow University.
 * Mr Peter Ramsay, M.A., B.Sc., has been appointed Dr Pinkerton's successor as head of the Mathematics Department in George Watson' s College, Edinburgh.